Permits

 Upon completion, scan and email it to NRPR.info@pima.gov (this information is also on the form itself).

-City of Tucson/Pima County guidelines for filming in residential neighborhoods and on commercial streets.
+Guidelines for filming in residential neighborhoods and/on commercial streets

-The company needs to supply neighborhood association, homeowner or current occupants a written filming schedule that includes dates, times, locations and any foreseen traffic problems.
+The company needs to supply the neighborhood association, homeowner, or current occupants with a written filming schedule that includes dates, times, locations, and any foreseen traffic problems.
 The company will limit all set construction on residential streets between 7:30 a.m. and 6:00 p.m.
 Monday through Saturday.

 Any and all financial arrangements will be negotiated between the film company and the homeowners/occupants directly.